riscvarchive/riscv-edk2-platforms/Platform/Intel/Readme.md

 ### **Known limitations**

-* All firmware projects can only build on Windows with the validated configuration below.
-  * Cross-platform build support is work-in-progress.

 **KabylakeOpenBoardPkg**
 1. This firmware project has only been tested on the Intel KabylakeRvp3 board.
 2. This firmware project has only been tested booting to Microsoft Windows 10 x64 with AHCI mode and Integrated Graphic Device.
-3. This firmware project build has only been tested using the Microsoft Visual Studio 2015 compiler.
+3. The Windows build was tested on Windows 10 with Microsoft Visual Studio 2015.
+4. The Linux build was tested on Ubuntu 16.04.5 LTS with GCC version 5.4.0.
+5. The build was tested with NASM version 2.11.08.

 **PurleyOpenBoardPkg**
 1. This firmware project has only been tested on the Microsoft MtOlympus board.